bhubie/talks/blazor-render-modes/slides/slides.md

   - Demo Form Submission
       - Now I am going to give a quick demo of form subbmission.
       - This can actually work as well with a counter component. but wanted to give a simple demo.
+  - IF you need to submite some simple data - rather than immedietly jummping to an interactive mode - I woud recoment keeping it simple with the form method like this.

   - Demo Stream rendering blocking
     - I am going to show another example of static rendering that simulated a slow API call - just rendering a list of weather from the database.
     - You can see here when I click the page - nothing happens at first until all of the data is ready.